Veronica Hurst

 Veronica Patricia Hurst (born Patricia Wilmshurst; 11 November 1931 – 15 November 2022) was a British film, stage and television actress.
 Hurst was born in Malta and brought up in Tooting, London.
+She settled in Wimbledon before entering Denville Hall, the residential home for professional actors over the age of 70.

 Early career

 Hurst was awarded the Leverhulme Scholarship to RADA and made her film debut as Joan Webb in Laughter in Paradise (1951) with director Mario Zampi describing her as "one of the greatest potential screen stars I have ever seen".
 The film featured Alastair Sim, Fay Compton and Guy Middleton.
 She was then contracted to the Associated British Picture Corporation for seven years.
-In 1952, she appeared in the critically-acclaimed Battle of Britain film Angels One Five, directed by George More O'Ferrall and starring alongside Jack Hawkins and John Gregson.
+In 1952, she appeared in the critically acclaimed Battle of Britain film Angels One Five, directed by George More O'Ferrall and starring alongside Jack Hawkins and John Gregson.

 In one of her most popular roles, as Kitty Murray in The Maze (1953), she was on loan to Allied Artists.
 The Maze was based on a novel by Maurice Sandoz and directed by William Cameron Menzies.
 Hurst, then 21, co-starred with Richard Carlson.
 They were supported by Hillary Brooke and Lilian Bond, among others.
 Like It Came from Outer Space, The Maze is a cult film and helped introduce the 3D film to film audiences.